JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 Before we delve into the frequency modulation synthesis, we should consider what is vibrato.

-**Vibrato** is a musical effect of a musical sound varying up and down in pitch.
+**Vibrato** is an effect of a sound varying up and down in pitch.
 In other words, vibrato is a periodical pitch variation [Zölzer2011].

 In this sense, we **modulate** the pitch.
 To achieve the vibrato, the modulation must be quite slow: in the range of 5-14 Hz [Zölzer2011].
 Note that this range is below the human hearing range, which is typically associated with the 20-20 000 Hz range.

-Here’s how a single musical note (a sine representing the MIDI note 57) without the vibrato sounds.
+Here’s how a single musical note (a sine representing the MIDI note 57) sounds without the vibrato.

 {% render 'embed-audio.html', src: "/assets/wav/posts/synthesis/2025-03-01-fm-synthesis/plain_note_220Hz.flac" %}